President's Memorandum

 Praise & Prayer Requests

-• Pray for safe travels for our students who are leaving campus over spring break.
+• Pray for safety and enriching experiences for our students who are traveling abroad this summer.

 Director's Note